 How Toilet Maintenance Helps

-Dealing with a leaking toilet can be a difficult task, particularly because it affects the comfort in your home.
+Dealing with a leaking toilet can be a difficult task, particularly because it affects the comfort of your home.
 Your best bet for preventing these issues is with regular toilet maintenance.

-We offer toilet repair and installation services, and can also inspect your flushing system to determine if there’s a cause for concern.
-If you happen to have a clog during the inspection we also offer drain cleaning services.
-Be sure to give us a call at (239) 500-6373 to schedule an appointment today!
+We offer toilet repair and installation services and can also inspect your flushing system to determine if there’s a cause for concern.
+If you happen to have a clog during the inspection, we also offer drain cleaning services.
+Be sure to give us a call at (239) 215-3330 to schedule an appointment today!